 Three years ago, we moved from an outlier subdivision to the Rome Street area.
 For the first time in our lives, my kids were in walking distance of bike lanes, sidewalks, parks, and people-friendly crosswalks.
 We felt safer and more connected with our neighbors, and closer to community activities.
 Our street had a 200 year-old oak presiding over the neighborhood.
 We had shaded places to sit, ride bikes and walk to stores.
 We didn’t have to spend all of our time in the car.

 For an average working family, these little things added to a dramatic upgrade in our quality of life.
 This shaped the perspective that I want to bring to the city council.

 I want to ensure that the city continues to move in this direction.

 Quality of life upgrades go hand in hand with economic growth.
 Small, incremental changes drive business investment, tourism—and the next generation of home buyers.
-That’s why:
+That’s why I support:

-I support Beautification Projects like the one underway for the Bankhead corridor.
+Beautification Projects like the one underway for the Bankhead corridor are fantastic ways to invest in our city, and utilize a relatively small portion of our cash reserves while driving business and raising quality of life for everyone.
 I want to continue to focus the city’s attention on redevelopment and renewal of city blight, and to draw on leaders and thinkers with fresh ideas to help drive economic growth from new industries.